Progressive Overload Workout Plan (Overload 30)

 • Follow a multi-week program, tracking progress over time.

-• Improve athletic and cardiovascular fitness level.
+• Improve cardiovascular and athletic fitness level.

 • Increase core strength, flexibility and mobility.